bortch/Revealable/readme.md

 ## Motivation

-The motivation for this scheme is to gives the owner of a smart contract the ability to hide a secret value at deployment time, and reveal it later.
+The motivation for this system is to give the owner of a smart contract the ability to hide a value or values at the time of deployment, and reveal them later.

 ### A concret example: Primes